eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 A double-blind trial illustrated a 50% decrease in drooling with the administration of benztropine in adults.
 However, the results varied significantly in the study that included a pediatric population.
 Glycopyrrolate was also shown to decrease drooling in 95% of patients.
 However, 30% of patients in this unblinded study discontinued treatment because of adverse medication effects.

-Botulinum therapy has been gaining popularity in recent times with the effect shown to be lasting for months; many articles published evaluate its role and effect on the quality of life in patients with excessive drooling.
-Botulinum toxin is an exotoxin produced by the bacterium Clostridium botulinum, a gram-positive, anaerobic bacillus.2 Botulinum toxin type A is one of 8 distinct known neurotoxins, each with its own immunologic specificity.2 It leads to partial or complete muscle paralysis by inhibiting acetylcholine release at the neuromuscular synaptic end plate.
+Botulinum toxin is an exotoxin produced by the bacterium Clostridium botulinum, a gram-positive, anaerobic bacillus.
+[8, 9] Botulinum toxin type A is one of 8 distinct known neurotoxins, each with its own immunologic specificity.
+[9] It leads to partial or complete muscle paralysis by inhibiting acetylcholine release at the neuromuscular synaptic end plate.
+[10, 11, 12]

-In another study by Costa et al (2008) botulinum toxin type B injections in the parotids (1000 U) and submandibular (250 U) glands using anatomic landmarks were found to be effective and safe in treating sialorrhea (drooling) in bulbar-onset ALS.6 Marina et al (2007) have shown that use of ultrasound in injecting botulinum reduces the risks of complications.7
+In another study, by Costa et al, botulinum toxin type B injections in the parotid (1000 U) and submandibular (250 U) glands using anatomic landmarks were found to be effective and safe in treating sialorrhea (drooling) in bulbar-onset ALS.
+[16] Marina et al showed that the use of ultrasonography in injecting botulinum reduces the risks of complications.
+[17]

 Radiotherapy